Lilly-25/Masters-Thesis/README.md

 Store the files for training within folder data -> raw

-Run the python program main_tabular.py separately for generating preprocessed data
+Run the python program data_preprocessing.py separately for generating preprocessed data

 ## MLP Results

-Run the jupyter notebook main_tabular.ipynb
+Run the jupyter notebook main.ipynb for data explorations, training and inference

 ## Testing(New Files)